What is Banded Iron Formation (BIF)?

 Most of the world’s iron ore deposits were produced in the Archean Eon.

-What causes Banded Iron Formation?
+What causes Banded Iron Formations?

 Banded iron formations typically have alternating layers.